 This will also allow you to perform the advance searches discussed above.

-BoardAssist is a New York-based nonprofit that provides personalized board recruiting for the tri-state nonprofit community.
-Their blog has great resources for organizations, nationwide.
+BoardAssist: A New York-based nonprofit that provides personalized board recruiting for the tri-state nonprofit community.
+As a result, their blog has great resources for organizations, nationwide.

-LinkedIn for Nonprofits is the hub of everything nonprofit-related on LinkedIn.
+LinkedIn for Nonprofits: The hub of everything nonprofit-related on LinkedIn.
 Here you will also find resources and guides that can help you determine whether Board Member Connect is an investment that would benefit your nonprofit.